About the Journal

 Open Access Policy

 JCEPT is published in partnership with Columbia University Libraries.
 All research articles published in JCEPT are fully open access: users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 Copyright Information: Articles are published under the terms of a Creative Commons Attribution-Non Commercial-No Derivatives (CC-BY-NC-ND) license which permits use, distribution and reproduction in any medium, provided the original work is properly cited.
 Authors of JCEPT journals retain copyright and publication rights for their work and may freely deposit versions of their work in an institutional or other repository of their choice.

-JCEPT is distributed through Columbia University’s Academic Commons.
+JCEPT is archived in Columbia University’s Academic Commons.
 Academic Commons is Columbia University’s institutional repository, offering long-term public access to research shared by the Columbia community.
 A program of the Columbia University Libraries, Academic Commons provides secure, replicated storage for files in multiple formats.
 Academic Commons assigns a DOI and accurate metadata to each work to enhance discoverability.